 - Seek a world -wide increase in aid for refugees.

 - Seek to influence oppressive governments who are persecuting their minority groups.

-Julian Burnside, AO QC, the acclaimed “Australian National Living Treasure” winner of the Sydney Peace Prize, and highly regarded long-term advocate for asylum seekers and refugees agreed to become an Honourary Patron for RAR in 2019.
+Julian Burnside, AO QC, the acclaimed “Australian National Living Treasure” winner of the Sydney Peace Prize, and highly regarded long-term advocate for asylum seekers and refugees, agreed again to be an Honourary Patron for RAR in 2019.
 In his most recent book, Watching Out: reflections on justice and injustice, the treatment of asylum-seekers and the hate mail he has received for his defence of refugees are among the contentious subjects he deals with.

 Professor Gillian Triggs